-14.5.1.
+- 14.5.1.
 Schools are increasingly recognised as places where early warning signs can be spotted that younger children may be at risk of getting involved in gangs or youth violence.
 Crucial preventive work can be done at this stage to prevent negative behaviour from escalating and becoming entrenched.
-We recognise that even low levels of youth violence can have a disproportionate impact on a child/young person or the widerschool/community environment.
-We will therefore, support children/young people in developing safeguarding skills to prevent involvement in risky behaviours, and where serious concerns arise, we will work collaboratively with our partner agencies to help prevent escalation of harm.
+We recognise that even low levels of youth violence can have a disproportionate impact on a child/young person or the wider school/community environment.
+We will therefore, support children/young people in developing safeguarding skills to prevent involvement in risky behaviours, and where serious concerns arise, we will work collaboratively with our partner agencies to help prevent escalation of harm. - 14.5.2.

-- 14.5.2.
 For further information refer to government guidance advice to schools on gangs and youth violence and Preventing serious violence: a multi-agency approach. - 14.5.3.
-Support for young people affected by gang association can be obtained via each local authority for example: London gang exit.
+Child Criminal Exploitation (CCE): Where an individual or group takes advantage of an imbalance of power to coerce, control, manipulate or deceive a child into any criminal activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial or other advantage of the perpetrator or facilitator and/or (c) through violence or the threat of violence.
+The victim may have been criminally exploited even if the activity appears consensual.
+CCE can also occur through the use of technology.
+Some of the following can be indicators of CCE: - 14.5.3.1. children who appear with unexplained gifts or new possessions; - 14.5.3.2. children who associate with other young people involved in exploitation;